equinor/fmu-tools/docs/qcforward/gridquality.rst

 Known issues
 ~~~~~~~~~~~~

-* Not all RMS grid quality indicators are present.
+* Not all RMS grid quality indicators are currently present.

 Examples